realityforge/chef-glassfish/README.md

 - system_user: The user that the domain executes as.
 Defaults to `node['glassfish']['user']` if unset.
 Defaults to <code>nil</code>.
 - system_group: The group that the domain executes as.
 Defaults to `node['glassfish']['group']` if unset.
 Defaults to <code>nil</code>.

+## glassfish_context_service

+### Actions

+- create:  Default action.
+- delete:

+### Attribute Parameters

+- jndi_name:
+- target:  Defaults to <code>"server"</code>.
+- enabled: Determines whether container contexts are propagated to threads.
+If set to true, the contexts specified in the --contextinfo option are propagated.
+If set to false, no contexts are propagated and the --contextinfo option is ignored.
+Defaults to <code>true</code>.
+- contextinfoenabled:  Defaults to <code>true</code>.
+- contextinfo: Descriptive details about the resource.
+Defaults to <code>"Classloader,JNDI,Security,WorkArea"</code>.
+- description:
+- domain_name: The name of the domain.
+- terse: Use terse output from the underlying asadmin.
+Defaults to <code>false</code>.
+- echo: If true, echo commands supplied to asadmin.
+Defaults to <code>true</code>.
+- username: The username to use when communicating with the domain.
+Defaults to <code>nil</code>.
+- password_file: The file in which the password must be stored assigned to appropriate key.
+Defaults to <code>nil</code>.
+- secure: If true use SSL when communicating with the domain for administration.
+Defaults to <code>false</code>.
+- admin_port: The port on which the web management console is bound.
+Defaults to <code>4848</code>.
+- system_user: The user that the domain executes as.
+Defaults to `node['glassfish']['user']` if unset.
+Defaults to <code>nil</code>.
+- system_group: The group that the domain executes as.
+Defaults to `node['glassfish']['group']` if unset.
+Defaults to <code>nil</code>.

 ## glassfish_custom_resource

 ### Actions